jhagas/ESPSupabase/README.md

 ### Building The Queries

-When building the queries, you can chaining the method like this example.
+When building the queries, you can chain the method like in this example.

 > Remember in `.select()` method, it is mandatory to put some low amount of `.limit()`, so you can avoid your microcontroller's memory get overflowed